Campylobacter infection

 You can catch the infection in a number of ways.

-By eating contaminated food such as chicken that has not been cooked properly.
+By eating contaminated food, such as chicken, that has not been properly cooked.

 By drinking water or untreated milk that has the bacteria in it.

-By having contact with farm animals or pets such as puppies with diarrhoea.
+By having contact with farm animals or pets with diarrhoea.

-By eating other foods that have been contaminated by raw meat during storage.
+By eating foods that have been contaminated by raw meat during storage.

 What are the signs and symptoms?